syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/Appearance-Settings.md

 ---
 layout: post
-title: Appearance-Settings | WindowsForms | Syncfusion
+title: Appearance Settings in Windows Forms statusbaradvpanel control | Syncfusion
-description: appearance settings
+description: Learn about Appearance Settings support in Syncfusion Windows Forms statusbaradvpanel (StatusBarAdvPanel) control and more details.
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug
 ---

-# Appearance Settings
+# Appearance Settings in Windows Forms statusbaradvpanel (StatusBarAdvPanel)

 The appearance of the StatusBarAdvPanel control can be enhanced using the properties given below.